adoptium/installer/linux/README.md

 By specifying all build properties (see above) building and uploading can be done at once.
 The `upload` tasks depends on the respective `build` tasks.
 Run `./gradlew tasks` for a full list of tasks.

+**Attention**: When setting up a Bintray repository for RPM packages, the *YUM metadata folder depth* must be set to 3.

 ## Support Matrix

 ### Deb packages